-• Serengeti National Park
+Serengeti National Park

-Tanzania is almost a year round destinations, save for March to May which is the rainy season and can put a damper on afternoon game drives.
-But if you are watching the pennies, then this is the cheapest time to visit, being low season.
+Low season is March to May which is the rainy season and can put a damper on afternoon game drives, however it does mean it is a cheaper time to visit.
 The prime time to visit for safari is July through September when it is dry season and massive herds of wildebeest and other plains game are moving in their thousands within the enormous expanse of the Serengeti and between the Masai Mara in Kenya.

 The Great Migration is a nine-month cycle of movement where wildebeest accompanied by zebras, gazelles and impalas are on the move, crossing rivers with hungry crocodiles lurking in the waters, all in search of fresh grazing.
 Between late June and October the river crossings take place but it is also good to know that there is wonderful wildlife viewing year-round.
-Here we take you through a month by month guide of this wonderful circle of life.
+World Journeys recommend ‘mobile’ luxury camps which enable you to move with the migration, depending on the month of travel.

 My second visit to Tanzania has been long awaited…and finally this year I returned.
 I have vowed not to leave it that long for the next visit.
 First off I visited the Lake Manyara Tree Lodge, where the wildlife is abundant with lots of plains game and a variety of birdlife.
 The rooms have extra large beds, well appointed, stunning bathroom and outdoor shower of course!
 What I loved about Manyara is the scenery – it’s ever changing and the Rift Valley escarpment is breathtaking.

-My last stop in this Tanzania itinerary was to &Beyond’s Serengeti Under Canvas, a fantastic concept in safari for it follows the migrating herds around the huge Serengeti area, moving camp every six weeks or so to get the best position.
-On arrival at Seronella Airstrip we embarked on a 3 hour game drive /transfer to camp and not only did we see tree climbing lions but also two leopards – a great start!
+My last stop in this Tanzania itinerary was to andBeyond’s Serengeti Under Canvas, a fantastic concept in safari for it follows the migrating herds around the huge Serengeti area, moving camp every six weeks or so to get the best position.
+On arrival at Seronella Airstrip we embarked on a three-hour game drive /transfer to camp and not only did we see tree climbing lions but also two leopards – a great start!
 Arrived at the camp for a late lunch which was superb and decided to forgo the late afternoon game drive to relax at camp.
 The living tent houses comfy sofas and the bar, and there is a separate dining tent.
 All of the staff are Tanzanians and their super friendliness is such a pleasure.
 Each tent has a butler – brilliant idea!
 Until the next visit…

 Currency Tanzanian Shilling